GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 math, 800, https://codeforces.com/problemset/problem/1328/A

-You are given two positive integers 𝑎a and 𝑏b.
+You are given two positive integers 𝑎 and 𝑏.
 In one move you can increase 𝑎 by 1 (replace 𝑎 with 𝑎+1).
-Your task is to find the minimum number of moves you need to do in order to make 𝑎a divisible by 𝑏.
-It is possible, that you have to make 0 moves, as 𝑎a is already divisible by 𝑏.
+Your task is to find the minimum number of moves you need to do in order to make 𝑎 divisible by 𝑏.
+It is possible, that you have to make 0 moves, as 𝑎 is already divisible by 𝑏.
 You have to answer 𝑡 independent test cases.

 **Input**